 Superfunding now gets limited to $65,000 ($13,000 times 5), instead of $75,000.
 Financial advisors should never recommend clients make a $75,000 529 plan contribution WITHOUT FIRST asking about other gifts during the year.
 Even small gifts must be considered as there are no de minimis exceptions when it comes to the federal gift tax.

 As an alternative to superfunding, gift givers may use up part of their lifetime gift and estate tax exemption.
-It is possible to fully fund a 529 plan account without having to pay gift taxes, since individuals are not subject gift tax or generation-skipping transfer tax (GST) unless the total amount of cash and properties they give away over the course of their lifetime exceeds $11.58 million.
+It is possible to fully fund a 529 plan account without having to pay gift taxes, since individuals are not subject gift tax or generation-skipping transfer tax (GST) unless the total amount of cash and properties they give away over the course of their lifetime exceeds $11.58 million ($11.7 million in 2021).